tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 and track the specific tokens assigned to specific delegates.
 However, it would be too demanding of nodes to track assignment at such a granular level.
 Instead we introduce the concept of rolls.
 A *roll* represents a set of coins delegated to a given key.
-A rolls hold ``TOKENS_PER_ROLL`` = 8,000 tokens.
+A roll holds ``TOKENS_PER_ROLL`` = 8,000 tokens.
 When tokens are moved, or a delegate for a contract is changed, the rolls change delegate according to the following algorithm.